launchbadge/sqlx/FAQ.md

 SQLx's MSRV is the second-to-latest stable release as of the beginning of the current release cycle (`0.x.0`).
 It will remain there until the next major release (`0.{x + 1}.0`).

+For example, as of the `0.8.0` release of SQLx, the latest stable Rust version was `1.79.0`, so the MSRV for the `0.8.x` release cycle of SQLx is `1.78.0`.

 This guarantees that SQLx will compile with a Rust version that is _at least_ six weeks old, which should be plenty of time for it to make it through any packaging system that is being actively kept up to date.